The Ride to Conquer Cancer

 The Princess Margaret Cancer Foundation launched the Ride to Conquer Cancer in 2008 as a mega-event fundraiser in support of cancer research and care at Princess Margaret Cancer Centre, located in Ontario, Canada.
 The Ride is a non-competitive cycling adventure that sees thousands of riders travel more than 200 kilometres from Toronto to Niagara over two days.

 Throughout the 17-year history of the Ride, more than $300 million has been raised in Ontario and $550 million across Canada.
 The minimum fundraising amount required to participate in the event varies based on the chosen route with goals ranging from $2,000 to $4,000.

 Funds raised support the world-class research and care underway at The Princess Margaret with advancements benefitting patients across Canada and around the world.
 The Ride was recognized as the number one peer-to-peer fundraising event in Canada from 2014 to 2019.

 In 2020, due to the COVID-19 pandemic, the event was cancelled in Montréal, Québec and postponed in Vancouver, British Columbia.
 In Ontario and Alberta, the Ride pivoted to a virtual experience where the fundraising minimum and registration fee were waived, and riders chose their own route and distance to cycle.

-Today, the Ride remains an aspirational and epic cycling fundraiser benefitting The Princess Margaret with participants coming from 10 provinces and two territories in Canada, 17 states in the United States, and six countries.
+Participants come from 10 provinces and two territories in Canada, 17 states in the United States, and six countries.

 The Ride to Conquer Cancer event was licensed to cancer charities in Montréal, Calgary, and Vancouver following the initial success of the first Ride in 2008, as the inaugural event raised $14 million for The Princess Margaret.
 Importantly, 100% of the License Fees went back into a national collaborative clinical trials initiative.
 The previous Canadian charity partners are no longer associated with the Ride as they have launched their own cycling fundraisers.

 The original event agency that supported the Canadian edition of the Ride to Conquer Cancer took the program to Australia in 2011, where the event took place for four years.